o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-11-16-paid-traffic.md

 - audience optimization (choosing messages that resonate with target audience).

+###PR works.
+Why not take the advertising budget and move it to PR?

 For many years, PR has been the most effective tool for startups to gain awareness.
+I definitely rode that wave with Page One PR and benefited greatly from that trend.
+PR is still the core service that I offer and I believe in the value of a PR campaign.

-It performs well compared to advertising for awareness, but is difficult to measure for lead generation.
+Dollar for dollar, PR will out-perform advertising for awareness, but PR is difficult to measure for lead generation.

 PR works because it leverages the brand of the reporter or publication to increase awareness.
 For example, a placement in the New York Times is going to drive awareness for the company mentioned in it because the NY Times gets 30 million web readers every month.
+This is awesome.

 ![New York Times traffic](/img/blog/2014/11/nytimes.png)

-This is awesome.
+###Why you need more than just PR

 However, there are fundalmental programs with this type of placement.
 First, the general mechanism to interface with the media is to hire a PR firm at $12K to $20K per month.
 Second, once you get the initial pop of a company launch, funding announcement,